 The Roman Empire based its economy to a large extent on agriculture.
 With the increasing population, the need to feed a huge mass of people grew.
 For this purpose, forests were cut down and the fertile land was devoted to cultivation.

-Lazio, Campania, Sardinia, Sicily, Spain, North Africa, as Roman granaries were exploited only to provide food for the masses.
-Desolate lands in Lazio and Campania turned into swamps, once wooded mountains became “bald” hills when North Africa (except the Nile) became deserts.
+Latium, Campania, Sardinia, Sicily, Spain, and North Africa, as Roman granaries were exploited only to provide food for the masses.
+Desolate lands in Latium and Campania turned into swamps, once wooded mountains became “bald” hills when North Africa (except the Nile) became deserts.

 The grazing of farm animals made a large contribution to the degradation of the environment during the Roman era.
 The grazing animals destroyed the woodlands to create the basis for cultivation.
 In the Greco-Roman world, there were four important species of farm animals: cattle, sheep, goats and pigs.
 Their combined “activity” in the selected area had a destructive impact on the environment.
 Shepherds were deliberately removing trees.
 Then the pigs were grazed, which ate on acorns, chestnuts, and beechnuts, which prevented the trees from reproducing.
 Sheep ate the green grass to the ground.
 Goats eat everything, but they were mainly used to eat bushes and young trees.
 It is worth noting that the goats were easy to breed and care for, and therefore their habitat extended to the entire Mediterranean area.
 It was mainly goat grazing that destroyed mountainous regions.